Chairman Steps Down As NPR Grapples With Harassment Crisis

 Oreskes offered a general apology on the day he resigned: "I am deeply sorry to the people I hurt.
 My behavior was wrong and inexcusable, and I accept full responsibility."

 NPR CEO Jarl Mohn has since acknowledged that the network had privately rebuked Oreskes after two employees had filed complaints in the fall of 2015, just months after his arrival.
-Mohn has also taken medical leave to address dangerous hypertension levels, following a near-fatal aortic rupture earlier this year.
+Mohn has also since taken medical leave to address dangerous hypertension levels, following a near-fatal aortic rupture earlier this year.

-In the wake of Oreskes' departure, NPR actively encouraged employees to share complaints and concerns of inappropriate behavior.
+Following Oreskes' departure, NPR actively encouraged employees to share complaints and concerns of inappropriate behavior.
 Women have come forward to NPR officials to share accounts of what they say are unwelcome approaches and inappropriate remarks or behavior.
-Some of these reported episodes may not appear dramatic in isolation, in comparison to sexual harassment and assault scandals that have cost the careers and reputations of Hollywood producer Harvey Weinstein, Fox News' Roger Ailes and Bill O'Reilly, and the comedians Bill Cosby and Louis C.K.
+Some of these reported episodes may not appear dramatic in isolation, in comparison with sexual harassment and assault scandals that have cost the careers and reputations of Hollywood producer Harvey Weinstein, Fox News' Roger Ailes and Bill O'Reilly, and the comedians Bill Cosby and Louis C.K.

 Yet many female NPR journalists, especially younger ones recounting unwanted attention, say the accretion of seemingly lesser incidents created an insidious climate for women in early stages of their career at the network.